erszcz/msc-thesis/dfly-multiboot.md

 # Booting DragonFly BSD with GRUB

-The focus of this paper is to describe all changes necessary to the DragonFly BSD kernel and the GRUB bootloader to make both interoperate as described in the Multiboot specification.
+The focus of this work is to describe all changes necessary to the DragonFly BSD kernel and the GRUB bootloader to make both interoperate as described in the Multiboot specification.
 In other words, all the changes necessary to make GRUB load and boot